yetulaxman/linux-2/_tutorials/04b-port-forward-rstudio.md

 > ```

 **Exercise questions**:

-1. Browse Docker Hub for interesting images.
-What could be useful to you?
-2. Can you update few R packages of your choice to a running container?
+1. Can you update few R packages of your choice to a running rstudio container?